zeelsheladiya/OurDB-Database/README.md

 - You can make a shared database without any connection string or anyextra connection.
 - You can add your own module in the database for the query process.
 - It’s very lite in terms of size.
-- To run this database you don’t need any extra specification requirementin your system.
+- Run this database you don’t need any extra specification requirementin your system.
 So it can work smoothly in

 ## Contributing
 **1** When you update something or add new module make sure you out comment so others can understand you update or new module